-- a.
-An employee who is the subject of an investigation should typically remain in regular duty status throughout the course of the investigation.
-In rare cases, it may be appropriate to remove the employee from the workplace during an investigation.
-Such cases generally arise when: - 1.
-There is a significant concern that the employee's presence on campus may put at risk the health and safety of students or other members of the university community; - 2.
-The employee's presence in the workplace poses a risk to the integrity of the investigation; or - 3.
-There is a reasonable basis to believe that continuation of the employee in regular duty status during an investigation poses an unacceptable level of risk to University resources, exposes the University to liability, or causes substantial disruption in the workplace. - b.
-In cases where the University is considering placing an AAUP represented employee on paid administrative leave during an investigation, the University will make every effort to consult with AAUP in accordance with the following guidelines:

-- 1. The University will notify AAUP and request a meeting in person, or by phone, to discuss the University's concerns and possible alternatives to paid administrative leave during an investigation. - 2.
-The meeting should occur within two business days whenever possible. - 3.
-At the meeting, the parties will share as much information as reasonably possible in order to have a full and complete discussion.
-However, the parties acknowledge that in some cases the University may not be able to disclose confidential information about an ongoing investigation. - 4.
-The parties agree that they will consider the reputational and other damage associated with the measures being considered and shall make reasonable and honest efforts to minimize that damage. - 5.
-The parties agree that they will consider the workload to cover if the employee is placed on administrative leave during an investigation.
-If administrative leave is used, the parties will determine how, and whether, the workload will be distributed. - 6.
-The parties agree to maintain confidentiality with regard to the matters disclosed and discussed during the meeting.
-Neither party will disclose information obtained in the meeting to any third party or use such information for any purpose other than to seek a mutually acceptable agreement regarding paid administrative leave during an investigation or appropriate alternatives, or as needed to process grievances that arise out of the use of administrative leave, up to and including arbitration. - 7.
-The parties will discuss the concerns, and consider alternative options to address those concerns with the goal of avoiding paid administrative leave during an investigation whenever possible.
-Such options may include: - a.
-Requiring the employee to telecommute during the course of the investigation; - b.
-Temporary reassignment to other duties or other work locations; - c.
-Imposing temporary limitations on the employee's duties or authority; and - d.
-Other creative solutions proposed by the parties. - 8.
-If the parties agree upon an alternative solution, it will be confirmed in writing. - 9.
-If the parties are not able to agree, or no other solution sufficiently addresses the concerns raised by the University, the University may impose Investigatory iii.
-Terms of Administrative Leave during an investigation
+1 IAO); (2) an external investigation by regulatory authorities, licensure boards, etc.; or (3) a 2 criminal investigation.
+3 4 ii.
+Procedure 5 6 a.
+An employee who is the subject of an investigation should typically remain in regular 7 duty status throughout the course of the investigation.
+In rare cases, it may be 8 appropriate to remove the employee from the workplace during an investigation.
+9 Such cases generally arise when: 10 1.
+There is a significant concern that the employee's presence on campus may put at 11 risk the health and safety of students or other members of the university 12 13 community; 14 15 2.
+The employee's presence in the workplace poses a risk to the integrity of the investigation; or 16 17 There is a reasonable basis to believe that continuation of the employee in regular 18 19 duty status during an investigation poses an unacceptable level of risk to University resources, exposes the University to liability, or causes substantial 20 disruption in the workplace.
+21 22 23 b.
+In cases where the University is considering placing an AAUP represented employee on paid administrative leave during an investigation, the University will make every 24 effort to consult with AAUP in accordance with the following guidelines: 25 26 27 1.
+The University will notify AAUP and request a meeting in person, or by phone, to discuss the University's concerns and possible alternatives to paid 28 29 administrative leave during an investigation.
+30 The meeting should occur within two business days whenever possible.
+31 32 33 3.
+At the meeting, the parties will share as much information as reasonably possible 34 in order to have a full and complete discussion.
+However, the parties 35 acknowledge that in some cases the University may not be able to disclose confidential information about an ongoing investigation.
+36 37 4.
+The parties agree that they will consider the reputational and other damage 38 associated with the measures being considered and shall make reasonable and 39 honest efforts to minimize that damage.
+40 41 5.
+The parties agree that they will consider the workload to cover if the employee is 42 placed on administrative leave during an investigation.
+If administrative leave is 43 44 used, the parties will determine how, and whether, the workload will be distributed.
+45 46 47 The parties agree to maintain confidentiality with regard to the matters disclosed and discussed during the meeting.
+Neither party will disclose information 48 obtained in the meeting to any third party or use such information for any 49 purpose other than to seek a mutually acceptable agreement regarding paid administrative leave during an investigation or appropriate alternatives, or as needed to process grievances that arise out of the use of administrative leave, up to and including arbitration.